ph3ar/cardboat-regatta/README.md

 12. Coast guard approved life jackets must be worn by all participants during the race.
 13. Each team is responsible for disposing of their boat after the race.
 A dumpster will be provided for disposal.
 14. There is no limit to the number of rowers; however, all rowers must fit inside the boat.
 Teams should nominate a captain to attend the Captain's Meeting.
 Teams are also allowed to have two "crew" members on the dock to assist with the race start/finish.
 15. HAVE FUN!
-This is a family-friendly event, meant to foster Reston pride and teamwork.
+This is a family-friendly event, meant to foster

 ### Waivers and Safety